LPO Junior Artists

 - administrative work experience

-- visits to LPO rehearsals and concerts sessions with younger children to inspire the next generation of musicians
+- sessions with younger children to inspire the next generation of musicians through the Overture strand

 What is the time commitment over the year?

-LPO Junior Artists activity is spread over around 14 days between September 2017 and July 2018.
-Most of the set programme will take place in half terms/holidays or Sundays in term time, and other parts of the scheme are scheduled in discussion with you (e.g. work experience, primary school visits).
+LPO Junior Artists activity is spread over around 14 days between September and July each year.
+Most of the set programme will take place in half terms/holidays or Sundays in term time, and other parts of the scheme are scheduled in discussion with participants (e.g. admin experience, Overture involvement).
 Some LPO concert visits may take place on a weekday evening.
-The full list of programme dates will be available by late May – please get in touch if you have any questions around this in the meantime.

 How do I apply for LPO Junior Artists?